About the District

 Seneca Falls Central School District Educational Program

-The Seneca Falls Central School District consists of four schools; Frank Knight Elementary School (grades K –2, 295 students), Elizabeth Cady Stanton Elementary School (grades 3 – 5, 281 students), Seneca Falls Middle School (grades 6 – 8, 290 students), and Mynderse Academy Senior High School (grades 9 – 12, 380 students).
+The Seneca Falls Central School District consists of four schools; Frank Knight Elementary School (grades K –2), Elizabeth Cady Stanton Elementary School (grades 3 – 5), Seneca Falls Middle School (grades 6 – 8), and Mynderse Academy Senior High School (grades 9 – 12).

 Seneca Falls Middle School provides middle school students with core area instruction in English Language Arts, Math, Science, Social Studies, and Foreign Language.
 Core area instruction is complemented by courses in Physical Education, Art, Music, Library Skills, Computer Skills, Technology Education, Family and Consumer Sciences, Health Education, Chorus, Concert Band, and Jazz Band.
 ELA and Math instruction is based on the NYS Common Core Learning Standards.
 Guidance services, Special Education services, Academic Intervention Services, reading support, and counseling services are also provided.
 Extra-curricular offerings are provided and include Student Council, Modified Sports (Soccer, Football, Volleyball, Cross-Country, Tennis, Basketball, Wrestling, Baseball, Softball, and Lacrosse), and Drama Club.
 A strong Parents’ Team provides support to the school and students.